 Key Takeaways

-- The 3-3-3 rule is a simple grounding technique that helps interrupt anxiety by engaging your senses with 3 things you see, 3 sounds you hear, and 3 things you can touch.
+- The technique works by naming 3 things you see, 3 sounds you hear, and 3 things you can touch, anchoring you in the present in under a minute.

-What Is the 3-3-3 Rule for Anxiety?
+Understanding the 3-3-3 Rule for Anxiety

 Mission Connection offers flexible outpatient care for adults needing more than weekly therapy.
 Our in-person and telehealth programs include individual, group, and experiential therapy, along with psychiatric care and medication management.